 - Cloud SQL, Cloud Spanner – Cloud-native relational databases.
 Use cases, architecture, configuration, security, performance, reliability, cost and optimization: clusters, transactionality, disaster recovery, backups, export/import, SQL performance and optimization, tables, queries, keys and debugging.
 Integration with other services.

-Very important services to consider
+Essential services to consider

 - Hadoop – The exam covers ecosystems and third-party services like Hadoop, Spark, HDFS, Hive, Pig … use cases, architecture, functionality, integration and migration to GCP.

 - Apache Kafka – Alternative service to Pub / Sub, so it is advisable to study it at a high level: use cases, operational characteristics, configuration, migration and integration with GCP – plugins, connectors.

 - IoT – It can appear in various questions at the architectural level: use cases, reference architecture and integration with other services.
 IoT core, Edge Computing.

 - Datastore / Firebase – Document database.
 Use cases, configuration, performance, entity model, keys and index optimization, transactions, backups, export/import and integration with other services.
 It doesn’t carry as much weight as the other data repositories.

 - Cloud Memory Store / Redis – Structured data cache repository.
 Use cases, architecture, configuration, performance, reliability and optimization: clusters, backups, export/import and integration with other services.